ForumViriumHelsinki/python-coding-conventions/README.md

-We support "security" and "bugfix" versions which are mentioned in the [Status of Python versions](https://devguide.python.org/versions/#supported-versions) page, but consider using two latest versions which are currently Python 3.12 and 3.13 (while writing this in February 2025).
+We support "security" and "bugfix" versions which are mentioned in the [Status of Python versions](https://devguide.python.org/versions/#supported-versions) page, but consider using two latest versions which are currently Python 3.12 and 3.13 (while writing this in August 2025).
 If your deployment environment doesn't support these, consider installing the latest Python or using Docker containers, where you should always use the latest version of Python.